michaellomuscio/Sleep-Study/README.md

 # Sleep-Study
-Data collected from a survey-based study of the sleeping habits of students conducted by statistics students.
+Data collected from a survey-based study of the sleeping habits of individuals.

 Here is a description of each of the variables contained within the dataset.